backstage/backstage/plugins/events-node/README.md

 Add `@backstage/plugin-events-node` as dependency to your plugin or plugin module package to which you want to add event support.

-Use `eventsServiceRef` as a dependency at your plugin or plugin module.
+Use `coreServices.events` as a dependency at your plugin or plugin module.

 ### Legacy Backend System